 All private data stored in Buddy’s Git repositories, pipelines and sandboxes are defined by our users.
 What data is stored, how it is processed and how it is used by our users.
 In this case, Buddy operates as a Data Processor.
 User as the controller of the information must ensure that the collection of personal data is GDPR compliant as well as other processors in his pipeline.

-If require, Buddy customers can ask for a signed Data Processing Agreement, which defines our responsibilities regarding the data stored on our servers.
+If required, Buddy customers can ask via email@example.com for a signed Data Processing Agreement, which defines our responsibilities regarding the data stored on our servers.

 Right of access and Right to be Forgotten